 - Referrals to agencies that provide emergency food, clothing, shelter, and transportation assistance

-- Information on the status of the investigation and offender’s custody
+- Information on the status of the investigation and the offender’s custody

 - Safety options for individuals who are intimidated, harassed, threatened, or frightened as the result of a crime